By Alessandro Corso

 According to Plinio chronicles, in the imperial age came the apricot from Armenia, the winter medlar from the current Germany and the pistachio (originating in today's Afghanistan) from Syria, while the walnut, the hazelnut was cultivated and already known , cedar and citron lemons.

 In the Byzantine period also mulberry trees and the mulberry tree while cherry, plum and apple tree, collected for a long time in the spontaneous state finally had planned crops.

 In the same historical period, thanks to the Arabs, the bitter orange was introduced in Europe, in the following centuries, it became the bearer of the sweet orange, the sweet orange, called portoallu in sicilian dialect, in memory of the Portuguese navigators.

 With the discovery of the Americas, even the prickly pears arrived in Sicily, which, within a few centuries, became one of the characteristic elements of the island's agricultural landscape.

 Around the mid-nineteenth century, finally, the last ancient fruits of Sicily are introduced: lotuses and loquats from Japan.

-An important past, therefore, that the most recent generation of Sicilian chefs guards through the teachings of the first mentors and interprets through the lens of experience gained abroad that leads them to have a finally harmonious vision of exquisiteness in order to offer a five-star standard and a correct taste experience.
+An important past, therefore, that our sicilian chefs guards through the teachings of the first mentors that lead them to have a finally harmonious vision of exquisiteness in order to offer a five-star standard and a correct taste experience.